VOLTTRON/volttron/README.md

 Currently, multi-platform connection works if the two platforms are the same (i.e. both instances are RabbitMQ or both instances are ZeroMQ), and if ZeroMQ runs the DataMover agent while RabbitMQ runs the SQLHistorian.
 RabbitMQ running DataMover and ZeroMQ running the SQLHistorian currently does **not** work.
 The below example demonstrates backward compatibility with the ZeroMQ instance running DataMover, and the RabbitMQ instance running SQLHistorian.

 1. Refer to steps 1 -3 in the previous section for configuring two VOLTTRON instances (one with RabbitMQ and one with ZeroMQ).
-For step 3, the VOLTTRON config files should look similar to the following:
+For step 3, the VOLTTRON config files need to account for a web-server, which is necessary for multi-platform communication.
+As such, the config files should look similar to the following:

    ```sh
    [volttron]